Who defined the word addition. The history of the emergence of arithmetic operations. Examples of the use of the word addition in the literature

 Physics .
 Topic "Interference" (physics teacher)

-The addition of two (or several) waves in space, which results in an increase or decrease in the amplitude of the wave at different points - wave interference.
+The addition in space of two (or several) waves, in which at different points an increase or decrease in the amplitude of the wave is obtained - wave interference.

-We can see the action of addition everywhere: in the construction of houses, in the design and construction of rockets, cars, in sewing clothes, in preparing dishes, in raising animals, in making medicines, and in many other areas of activity.
+We can see the action of addition everywhere: in the construction of houses, in the design and construction of a rocket, a car, in tailoring, for cooking, for raising animals, for making medicines and in many other areas of activity.

 Conclusions :

-• the action of addition has been used for a long time to count various objects
+• Addition has been used for a long time to count various objects.

-• the action of addition is used in many sciences
+• addition action is used in many sciences

-• The easiest way to add numbers is on a calculator
+• the easiest way to add numbers on a calculator

-• there are “easy” ways to mentally count when adding
+• there are "easy" ways of mental counting when adding

 Share with friends or save for yourself: